“This famous stretch of sand is always abuzz with the sights and sounds of LaLa Land. It's like a circus out there.”

 Venice of America was founded by tobacco millionaire Abbot Kinney in 1905 as a beach resort town, 14 miles (23 km) west of Los Angeles.
 He and his partner Francis Ryan had bought two miles (3.24 km) of oceanfront property south of Santa Monica in 1891.
 They built a resort town on the north end of the property called Ocean Park, which was soon annexed to Santa Monica.
 After Ryan died, Kinney and his new partners continued building south of Navy Street in the unincorporated territory.
 After the partnership dissolved in 1904, Kinney built on the marshy land on the south end of the property, intending to create a seaside resort like its namesake in Italy.

-marshes for his residential area, built a 1200-foot-long pleasure pier with an auditorium, ship restaurant, and dance hall, constructed a hot salt-water plunge, and built a block-long arcaded business street with Venetian architecture.
+When Venice of America opened on July 4, 1905, Kinney had dug several miles of canals to drain the marshes for his residential area, built a 1200-foot-long pleasure pier with an auditorium, ship restaurant, and dance hall, constructed a hot salt-water plunge, and built a block-long arcaded business street with Venetian architecture.
 Tourists, mostly arriving on the "Red Cars" of the Pacific Electric Railway from Los Angeles and Santa Monica, then rode Venice's miniature railroad and gondolas to tour the town.
 But the biggest attraction was Venice's mile-long gently sloping beach.
 Cottages and housekeeping tents were available for rent.

 The Venice Canals, 1909.